Step 1: You

 All vehicle crossings must be approved by Council and inspected by our staff throughout construction.
 This includes vehicle crossings for new builds, adding a new crossing to an existing site, or rebuilding an existing vehicle crossing.

 There are different construction requirements for a vehicle crossing depending on the type of property it is accessing - residential, commercial or industrial.
-Details of the vehicle crossing construction specifications for each type of crossing can be found in Section 3 of the Regional Infrastructure Technical Specifications.
+Details of the vehicle crossing construction specifications for each type of crossing can be found in the drawings section of the Regional Infrastructure Technical Specifications.

 The District Plan has specific rules governing the location and width of crossings which must be followed.
 If your proposal falls outside what is permitted you may be able to apply for a resource consent for a variation.